dmsc/fastbasic/manual.md

   array dimensioned to 10 holds 11
   values, from 0 to 10.

-  You can `DIM` more than one array by separating the names with commas.

   The array is cleared after the `DIM`, so all elements are 0 or an empty string.

+  In the second form, the variables given in the list are defined with the correct type, without giving a default value.
+The variables can be defined multiple times without an error if the types are always the same.

+  You can `DIM` more than one array or variable by separating the names with commas.

+  Example:

+      DIM A(10), X, T$
+      ?
+A(5), X

 **Ends Program**